pomdtr/sunbeam/docs/developer-guide/shell.md

 When the user run a command, the script is called with the command name as first argument.

-Here the command name is `search-docsets`, and the command mode is `view`, so the script must return a view when called with this argument.
+Here the command name is `search-docsets`, and the command mode is `list`, so the script must return a view when called with this argument.

 We will use the `sunbeam fetch` command to fetch the list of docsets from the devdocs api.
 The `fetch` command allows you to perform http requests (with an api similar to curl).